open-pdf-sign/open-pdf-sign-configurator/installer/README.md

 ```

-### Development
+## Development
+In order to develop, you can simply run the main.py file, just make sure to change the "stage" from "prod" to "test"

-For releasing the python package run:
+####For releasing the python package run:
 - python -m build
 - twine upload -r testpypi dist/*
 - twine upload -r pypi dist/*